Wall Street drifts as stock markets worldwide take Trump's new tariffs in stride

 “Large, cash-rich companies that can afford to build in America will be the ones to benefit the most,” said Brian Jacobsen, chief economist at Annex Wealth Management.
 “It’s survival of the biggest.”

-DoorDash climbed 2.7% after the food delivery app topped Wall Street’s profit expectations for the latest quarter.
+DoorDash climbed 4.8% after the delivery app topped Wall Street’s profit expectations for the latest quarter.
 It attracted new customers and saw the total number of orders increase.

-Intel fell 2.8% after Trump called for its CEO to resign, while accusing him of being “highly CONFLICTED,” though he gave no evidence.
+Intel sank 3% after Trump called for its CEO to resign, while accusing him of being “highly CONFLICTED,” though he gave no evidence.

 In stock markets abroad, indexes rose across much of Europe and Asia.